GS-Kanishkar/ultimate-devops-project-aws/README.md

   --set region=us-west-2 \
   --set vpcId=vpc-0b1557cc1549be9be
 ```

 ![image](https://github.com/user-attachments/assets/a6af23fe-3659-4c23-b5f1-095f70a08872)

+### ✅ 3.
+Verify the Deployment
+Check if the pods and deployment are running:

 ``` kubectl get po -n kube-system ```
  ``` kubectl get deploy -n kube-system ```